jjzabkar/heroku-mongo-springmvc-angularjs/README.md

 ## Run

+Running requires:

-Note: Running requires the `MONGOHQ_URL` environment variable to be set.
+* `MONGOHQ_URL` environment variable to be set
+* An internet connection to successfully connect to the <a href="https://www.mongohq.com/home">MongoHQ</a> database.

 ### Run Via Jetty